layth49/NumberMemory-HB/README.md

 [![Product Name Video][product-video]][repo-url]

 This project is made to cheat at the [Number Memory Test on HumanBenchmark.com][numberMemory-hb] using Selenium to get the number element and type it into the input field.
+This can go on forever.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>